 Police later arrested the motorist for driving while under the influence and suspicion of vehicular homicide.
 Although the final outcome of this police investigation is still unknown, it is possible that an injured passenger, or the survivors of a deceased passenger, to sue the motorist in a single-vehicle wreck.

 When there is an assertion that negligent conduct led to the crash, it is possible to name the driver and his insurer as defendants in a civil lawsuit.
 Such litigation often seeks compensation for pain-and-suffering, loss of companionship, burial expenses and other possible losses.
 However, settlements occur in many cases without a trial.

-If either you or a loved one is a victim in a car crash, it is possible to discuss the matter with Colorado Springs wrongful death attorneys in a confidential manner.
+If either you or a loved one is in a car crash, it is possible to discuss the matter with Colorado Springs wrongful death attorneys in a confidential manner.
 The case evaluation is free and without obligation.
 To ask your questions or learn more, please contact us.